NavyaMehrotra1/project1/README.md

 > **"In 2008, nobody saw Lehman Brothers coming.
 In 2024, FTX shocked everyone.
 What if you could predict these events months in advance?"**

-DealFlow is the AI-native successor to Crunchbase, built for the modern era of predictive M&A intelligence.
+DealFlow is the AI-native successor to FundersClub, built for the modern era of predictive M&A intelligence.
 It combines real-time data ingestion, network graph visualization, and LLM-powered predictions to help users understand, analyze, and forecast corporate deals.

 ## 🚀 Features